Make sure you check out the World Book Day activities on our Whole School Activity Page via the link below.

 Draw a picture of a clock you have at home.
 Look carefully at the clock.
 What numbers can you see?
 Write the numbers onto your clock picture.
 Can you draw the hands of the clock?
 Which numbers are they pointing to?
 Do you know what time it is?

 Today is World Book Day!
 Watch this Pepper Pig episode all about World Book Day.

-Make sure you check out all of the World Book Day activity on the website you can find these by....
+Make sure you check out all of the World Book Day activities on our website you can find these by clicking the link below.

 We are thinking about things that happen in the world that show perseverance.

 We are thinking about someone who did something to help the NHS through the pandemic.

 Captain Tom Moore walked round his garden to raise money for the NHS.
 He raised a massive 32 million pounds for the NHS through his perseverance and sadly passed away after catching covid himself last month.

 Was the result of perseverance worth the effort?

 Do you think there were times when he wanted to give up, but carried on?

 Do you think he was proud of finishing his challenge?